 - In a large pitcher, add lemon juice, simple syrup, and remaining 3 cups of water.
 Add more water to taste.

-- Serve with ice, and garnish with lemon slices.
+- Serve with ice cubes, and garnish with lemon slices and fresh mint sprigs.